Saturday 14th & Sunday 15th September 2019

 You'll need to book your own accommodation for this walk, including the Saturday night in Kirkby Stephen.
 Further information on accommodation can be found below.

 Meeting in Sedburgh early on Saturday morning, we initially follow part of the long distance Dales High Way footpath over the summits of The Calf (676m), Hazelgill Knott (578m) and West Fell (541m), before taking lower level paths through countryside and villages, then joining part of the Coast to Coast route over Smardale Fell into the town of Kirkby Stephen.
 We'll stay there overnight.
+There is a good choice of restaurants and pubs that offer bar meals in the town.
 After an early breakfast on Sunday we'll follow a riverside path, then cross Ash Fell into the village of Ravenstonedale.
 We'll then walk up into The Howgills again to the summit of Green Bell (605m) before descending to lower level paths back to Sedbergh.

 Some of this route is 'off the beaten track' and will involve walking over rough moorland, not on paths.
 It could be boggy if there has been much rain rain.